 3 - Side lying

-The workshop is also available as a private session for you and a birth partner, entirely bespoke to your needs, either in-person in your home (London/Surrey only) or online.
-Just get in touch if you would like to learn more.
+The workshop is also available as a private session for you and a birth partner, entirely bespoke to your needs, either in-person in your home (London/Surrey only) or online, and redeemable against full birth doula support if you decide on securing further support for your birth.
+Just get in touch or you can book a free, informal discovery call here, if you would like to learn more.

 Previous